tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 Ignoring her, he turned to me.

-“How many people have you taken over, Johnson?”
+“How many people have you taken over, J?”

 Nathaniel came closer, his eyes narrowing, lips curving into a spiteful smile.
 “How many minds can you force yourself inside?”